 To describe the feel of the place in one word - it would be quietness.
-It`s when you get out of the house at any time of the day and not meeting anyone, at least it s very true for winter season.
-The house of artist in residency stands right on top of the hill offering a view unfamiliar to a regular city resident.
-From the surface nothing seem to be moving, but to dig up a little deeper and a hidden from outsiders cultural and social life would shine through.
-It`s surprising how busy can be the daily routine of a small village - tonight it`s a loud home party, and the morning after collective fishing on the crisp frozen lake with painters, ceramicists, blacksmiths, architects, glass-blowers and jewellers all together (to name just a few).
-The process of getting to know each other in Finland takes a long time but when the trust is granted, it`s as strong as family bond.
-In fact, attitude "trust - the Nordic gold" is noticeable in every aspect of the life here.
+It's when you get out of the house at any time of the day and not meeting anyone, at least it's very true for the winter season.
+The house of an artist in residency stands right on top of the hill offering a view unfamiliar to a regular city resident.
+From the surface nothing seems to be moving, but to dig up a little deeper and hidden from outsiders, cultural and social life would shine through.
+It's surprising how busy can be the daily routine of a small village - tonight it's a loud home party, and the morning after collective fishing on the crisp frozen lake with painters, ceramicists, blacksmiths, architects, glass-blowers and jewellers all together (to name just a few).
+The process of getting to know each other in Finland takes a long time but when trust is granted, it's as strong as family bonds.
+In fact, the attitude "trust - the Nordic gold" is noticeable in every aspect of life here.

 The facilities of the studio which is located right below the porch are simple and adoptable for various creative practices.
-For those who like to travel light there is a whole shelf filled with art supply of every colour and taste left after previous artists in residency.
+For those who like to travel light there is a whole shelf filled with art supplies of every colour and taste left after previous artists in residency.
 The rough cement floor and few sockets with portable electric stove were all I needed to complete my art goal for the month.
-Running back and forth from freezer to stove with leaking frozen prints, the last thing I wanted to worry about was a cleanness of the floor.
-Creatives just need to get dirty sometimes and it`s great that there are places where they are highly encouraged to do so.
+Running back and forth from freezer to stove with leaking frozen prints, the last thing I wanted to worry about was the cleanliness of the floor.
+Creatives just need to get dirty sometimes and it's great that there are places where they are highly encouraged to do so.

 Fiskars is all about work and life balance, there is no one here who doesn’t work hard but every single minute of that work is a bliss followed by joy of living in nature.
 It gives you hope that art and life can get along really well.